lovish69/jenkins-terraform-k8s/README.md

 ![s3bucket](https://github.com/user-attachments/assets/3a1c4bc8-828d-49c3-888b-e0b183d1011e)

-📍We have installed jenkins, terraform and kubectl in EC2 instance using user data script so know we can access it.
+📍We have installed jenkins, terraform and kubectl in EC2 instance using user data script so now we can access it.

 ### 4. Access Jenkins
 - Go to http://<EC2_PUBLIC_IP>:8080